rainydevzz/spacehey-scanner-bot/README.md

 # Spacehey Scanner Bot

+**This repository has been archived as a part of my partial migration to Codeberg.
+As far as I know, it is still functional, but no further updates will be received to this repository.
+Any further development will happen on my [Codeberg](https://codeberg.org/rainy)**

 This is a derivative of my other project, [Spacehey Scanner](https://github.com/rainydevzz/spacehey-scanner).
 In this project I have integrated its functionality into a Discord Bot that you can host yourself.

 ### How It Works